nilayspshah/sq-hive-api-docs/source/index.html.md

 <aside class="warn">
 Helpful Tip!
 <br>
-    If you don't have a URL or your service isn't quite ready to start receiving events just yet, just press the  **with Svix Play**  button to have a unique URL generated for you.
+    If you don't have a URL or your service isn't quite ready to start receiving events just yet, just press the with <code>Svix Play<code> button to have a unique URL generated for you.
 <br>
 You'll be able to view and inspect all operational webhooks sent to your Svix Play URL, making it effortless to get started.
 <br>
-You can also use service like ngrok to start recieving webhooks.
+You can also use service like <code>ngrok<code> to start recieving webhooks.
 </aside>

 If you don't specify any event types, by default, your endpoint will receive all events, regardless of type.
 This can be helpful for getting started and for testing, but we recommend changing this to a subset later on to avoid receiving unexpected messages.